Case Study

 Description

-A patient in the Medical Intensive Care Unit (MICU) died after receiving a medication that was intended for a different patient.
+A patient in the Intensive Care Unit (ICU) died after receiving a medication that was intended for a different patient.

 Clinical Sequence

-A nurse in an understaffed MICU was caring for two patients.
-The first patient was hemodynamically tenuous and required vasopressors (Norepinephrine) for blood pressure management.
-The second patient was being treated with antibiotics (Bactrim) for pneumonia.
-This patient was progressing well and was scheduled for transfer to a step-down unit once a bed became available.
+A nurse in an ICU was caring for two patients.
+The first patient required vasopressors for blood pressure management, and the second patient was being treated with antibiotics for sepsis.
+This patient was progressing well and was scheduled for transfer to an inpatient unit once a bed became available.

-The nurse called the pharmacy and requested that both the Norepinephrine and Bactrim be sent to the unit.
-Both medications were delivered to the MICU via the hospital tube station from the pharmacy.
-Around 6:30 p.m., the nurse administered the Norepinephrine instead of the Bactrim for the patient with pneumonia.
-The medication rate was also incorrect and set at the Bactrim rate, which was triple the maximum dose for vasopressors.
+The nurse called the pharmacy and requested that both patients’ medications be sent to the unit.
+Both medications were delivered to the ICU via the hospital tube station from the pharmacy.
+The nurse administered the vasopressor instead of the antibiotic for the patient with sepsis.
+The medication rate was incorrect and set at double the maximum dose for vasopressors.
 The nurse did not complete the required safety checks before starting the medication.

-Around the shift change, the oncoming nurse noted the patient’s blood pressure was 220’s systolic.
-The nurses did not recognize the error and discussed possible causes of an elevated blood pressure, including abdominal pain or anxiety related to the upcoming transfer.
+The oncoming nurse noted the patient’s blood pressure was over 200’s systolic.
+The nurses did not recognize the error and discussed possible causes of an elevated blood pressure, including abdominal pain or anxiety.
 The overnight nurse rechecked the patient’s blood pressure and noted it remained elevated.
 The patient was also experiencing a fast heart rate and increased, labored breathing.

-The nurse called the resident, who noted a cardiac rhythm on the monitor concerning pulseless electrical activity (PEA) and then called a code blue.
-The charge nurse, who was assisting with the code, then recognized the wrong name on the medication and realized that Norepinephrine was infusing instead of Bactrim.
-The infusion was stopped, but the code was unsuccessful, and the patient expired at 8:45 p.m.
+The nurse called the resident, who noted a concerning cardiac rhythm on the monitor and then called a code blue.
+The charge nurse, who was assisting with the code, then recognized the wrong name on the medication label.
+The infusion was stopped, but the code was unsuccessful, and the patient expired later that evening.

 Allegation